 - Encourage an additional purchase in a shorter period of time.

-- Suggest items based on other items browsed, best sellers, and more.
+- Suggest items based on the wishlists and favorites saved to their account, or other items browsed, best sellers, and more.

-- Consider using this for a post-holiday re-engagement campaign as well.
+- Consider using this as a post-holiday re-engagement campaign as well.

 Wrapping it up

-With so much revenue-driving potential per customer happening during the holidays, there’s a lot riding on retailers’ shoulders to make their brand stand out in a never-ending inbox of holiday deals.
-70% of consumers, millennials especially, say they’re comfortable with retailers tracking their purchasing and browsing behaviors if it means they’ll receive more relevant communications.
-Take advantage of customer data insights to trigger emails your holiday shoppers will love, and deliver on the results you want to see this season.
+With so much revenue-driving potential per customer happening during the holidays, there’s a lot riding on retailers’ shoulders.
+90% of consumers are willing to provide behavioral data for a better and more convenient shopping experience.
+Take advantage of customer data insights to interact on the channels they most prefer and send the communications they will most appreciate, and deliver on the results you want to see this season.